ansible-collections/ibm.qradar/README.md

 With [Ansible
 Collections](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html)
-there are various ways to utilize them either by calling specific Content from the Collection, such as a module, by it's Fully Qualified Collection Name (FQCN) as we'll show in this example or by defining a Collection Search Path as the examples below will display.
+there are various ways to utilize them either by calling specific Content from the Collection, such as a module, by its Fully Qualified Collection Name (FQCN) as we'll show in this example or by defining a Collection Search Path as the examples below will display.